 We are a friendly community of riders, supporters and enthusiasts with a shared passion for BMX racing.
 Our track is Brockwell Park BMX track in London and is open every day.
 The club has exclusive use of the track from 9am – 1pm on weekends but otherwise it is open and free to ride.
 Drop by a training session in the morning on weekends, chat to us on social media or send us an email.

 Brixton BMX Club was established by Ken Floyde in 1981 following the Brixton riots.
 After seeing a BMX demo race at the Earls Court Motorcycle show, Ken had the vision to start a club which aimed to support young people in Brixton through sport.
 Over the last 40 years, Ken has been influential to several of the UK’s most successful racers including Charlie Reynolds in the 1980s and the Whyte and Isidore brothers who race with team GB today.
 BMX became an organised sport governed by British Cycling in the early 1980s.
 Today there are over 100 affiliated BMX clubs in the UK alone while BMX racing has been an Olympic sport since 2008.

 Some of our riders compete in competitions all across the UK.

 Newcomers of all age ranges and abilities are always welcome to come along to our coaching sessions.

+We are asking for your support.
 Are you looking for a good grass roots community group to support or sponsor?
 Are you able to make a donation?
 Do you know of an individual or organisation which might be able to help?
-Please contact us email@example.com
+Please contact us firstname.lastname@example.org